sozercan/kubectl-ai/README.md

 - If you want to use this as a [`kubectl` plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/), then copy `kubectl-ai` binary to your `PATH`.
 If not, you can also use the binary standalone.

-### Flags
+### Flags and environment variables

-- Optional: `--require-confirmation` can be set to prompt the user for confirmation before applying the manifest.
+- `--require-confirmation` flag or `REQUIRE_CONFIRMATION` environment varible can be set to prompt the user for confirmation before applying the manifest.
 Defaults to false.

-- Optional: `--temperature` can be set between 0 and 1.
+- `--temperature` flag or `TEMPERATURE` environment variable can be set between 0 and 1.
 Higher temperature will result in more creative completions.
 Lower temperature will result in more deterministic completions.
-Defaults to 1.
+Defaults to 0.

 ## Examples